netkit-ng/netkit-ng.github.io/pages/index.rst

 Step 1: Download and unpack
 ---------------------------

-Download all the files to the same directory of your choice.
+Download all the files to the same directory of your choice:

+* The netkit-NG core version 3.0.4: `netkit-ng-core-32-3.0.4.tar.bz2`_
+* The Netkit-NG filesystem version 7.0 based on netkit-ng-build version 0.1.3:
+  `netkit-ng-filesystem-i386-F7.0-0.1.3.tar.bz2`_
+* The Netkit-NG kernel version 3.2 based on netkit-ng-build version 0.1.3:
+  `netkit-ng-kernel-i386-K3.2-0.1.3.tar.bz2`_

 Then unpack them by using the following commands:

 .. code-block:: sh